-Just think of all the ways that facilities management software can speed the process along.
+Just think of all the benefits of a facilities management software can speed the process along.

-Scheduling preventative maintenance Say, for example, the light bulbs in your office are known to go die after about one year.
-If you wait for them to burn out and replace them after the fact, you're just subjecting your building to unnecessary downtime - but if you use FM software to schedule tasks in advance, you can nip the problem in the bud before it happens.
+Say, for example, the light bulbs in your office are known to go die after about one year.
+If you wait for them to burn out and replace them after the fact, you’re just subjecting your building to unnecessary downtime – but if you use FM software to schedule tasks in advance and carry out preventive maintenance, you can nip the problem in the bud before it happens.

-Managing budgets Especially with a bigger job like a move, there's always the chance that your project might go over budget.
-If you're using a software solution to oversee the process, this is much less of a problem - you can just set a budgetary goal from the start, monitor your progress and stick to your plan from start to finish.
-There's no need to fly by the seat of your pants when you have an automated solution to keep you in line.
+Especially with a bigger job like a move, there’s always the chance that your project might go over budget.
+If you’re using a software solution to oversee the process, this is much less of a problem – you can just set a budgetary goal from the start, monitor your progress and stick to your plan from start to finish.
+A facility management software can help facility managers as there is no need to fly by the seat of your pants when you have an automated solution to keep you in line.

 Editor’s Note: This blog post was originally published in December 2013 and has been updated for accuracy and relevance